mediafly/extensions-documentation/extensions.md

 To see the examples in action on your device on a browser:

-* Navigate to [https://viewer.mediafly.com/interactives](https://viewer.mediafly.com/interactives).
+* Navigate to [https://viewer.mediafly.com/extensions](https://viewer.mediafly.com/extensions).
 Note: you will need a username and password; please contact [Mediafly Support](https://support.mediafly.com/support-center/contact/) to request one.

 To see the examples on a device app:

 * Download Whitebox for [iOS](https://itunes.apple.com/us/app/whitebox/id399107683?mt=8), [Android](https://play.google.com/store/apps/details?id=com.mediafly.android.video.onmediafly&hl=en), [Windows](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.exe) or [Mac](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.dmg)
-* When asked for Company Code or Company Login Name, enter "interactives"
+* When asked for Company Code or Company Login Name, enter "extensions"
 * Log in.
 You will need a username and password; please contact [Mediafly Support](https://support.mediafly.com/support-center/contact/) to request one.
 * Each example will be contained within a folder that describes the example